2015–16 La Liga: Monthly

-Number of teams by autonomous community

 Broadcasting rights

 Telefónica purchased the exclusive television broadcasting rights to telecast the 2015–16 season in Spain.
-Sky Sports have exclusive rights in the United Kingdom and beIN Sports have exclusive rights to air the season in various countries, including the United States, Canada, MENA, France and the Middle East.
-KBSN Sports have the exclusive television broadcasting rights in South Korea except internet broadcasting.
+Sky Sports had exclusive rights in the United Kingdom, and beIN Sports had exclusive rights to air the season in various countries, including the United States, Canada, MENA, France and the Middle East.
+KBSN Sports had the exclusive television broadcasting rights in South Korea, apart from internet broadcasting.